8 Ways to Avoid Being Unlikeable

 The American Psychology Association defines emotional intelligence as “the abilities to perceive, appraise, and express emotions accurately and appropriately, to use emotions to facilitate thinking, to understand and analyze emotions, to use emotional knowledge effectively, and to regulate one's emotions to promote both emotional and intellectual growth.”

 The current measure of emotional intelligence is the Mayer-Salovey-Caruso Emotional Intelligence Test.
-Constructed by psychologists John D. Mayer, Peter Salovey, and David R. Caruso at Yale University and at the University of New Hampshire, this test consists in a series of emotion-based problem-solving items.
+Constructed by psychologists John D. Mayer, Peter Salovey, and David R. Caruso at Yale University and at the University of New Hampshire, the test consists of a series of emotion-based problem-solving items.
 It is modeled on the famous ability-based IQ test.
 By testing a person's abilities on four branches of emotional intelligence, it generates results for each of the branches as well as a total score.

 A high emotional quotient may be used to “read” people's mood for feedback, and predict how others will emotionally react to a given situation.
 It can also help communicate a vision and lead people.